 Beef Stew is a classic recipe that everyone needs in their back pocket.
 With just a handful of simple ingredients, you can put a big satisfying pot of hearty, healthy stew on the table for dinner tonight.
 Best of all, it fits in nicely with Keto and Paleo meal plans too.

-If you’re looking for more delicious soup and stew recipes, be sure to try this Ham Bone Soup (in the slow cooker) and this tasty African Peanut Stew.
+If you’re looking for more delicious soup and stew recipes, be sure to try this Ham Bone Soup (in the slow cooker), amazing Beer Cheese Soup, and this tasty Butternut Squash Soup made in an Instant Pot.
 Maybe you want an amazing dessert in your pressure cooker like this Instant Pot Cheesecake or a delicious dinner Instant Pot Jerk Chicken and Little Potatoes or Instant Pot Chicken Cacciatore.
+All of these recipes are amazing and must tries!!

 Hi there again, it’s Allison from Some the Wiser.
 We had a cold front move into my corner of the world this week and I’m so happy to be making all my favorite soups and stews again.